rtrjl/scipy-lecture-notes/intro/matplotlib/matplotlib.rst

 weight               font weight, e.g. normal, bold, heavy, light
 ==================== ==========================================================

-.. topci:: Exercise
+.. topic:: Exercise
     :class: green

-    Apply different line styles to a plot.
+    Try to reproduce the following plot by applying different line styles to the previous plot.
 Change line color and thickness as well as the size and the kind of the marker.

-    Experiment with different styles.
+.. plot:: pyplots/demo_plot3.py
+  :scale: 100

 Text
 ----